-Whilst feeling stagnate and overwhelmed are common with people at the moment, these feelings still impact everyone differently.
+While feeling stagnant and overwhelmed are common with people at the moment, these feelings still impact everyone differently.
 It can be difficult to understand why you’re feeling stuck or what tools you need to move forward.
-Speaking to a Psychologist can help to understand your patterns of behaviour, detect any underlying causes, and provide a supportive space for you to navigate change and day-to-day challenges.
+Speaking to a psychologist can help you to understand your patterns of behaviour, detect any underlying causes and provide a supportive space for you to navigate change and day-to-day challenges.

 Mary Spillane is a Melbourne-based clinical psychologist.